gethinode/hinode/content/en/docs/shortcodes/mimage/usage.md

 <nobr>image-radius-x</nobr>|creates rounded corners on the image. 'x' is a value from 1 to 5.
 Where 1 is the largest radius and 5, the smallest.
 {.table}

-When the `mimage` partial is used to replace the `image` partial in an other existing Hinode partial, only the `text-italic` and `image-radius-x` classes from the above table will work, as the other classes will most likely conflict with the already used classes in that Hinode partial.
+When the `mimage` partial is used to replace the `image` partial in an other existing Hinode partial, only the `text-italic` and `image-radius-x` classes from the above table will certainly work, as the other classes might conflict with the already used classes in that Hinode partial.
-To still be able to align the caption properly in that case, the following classes are defined.
+To still be able to align the caption properly in that case, the following classes can be used:

 Class|Description
 ---|---